How to start an Amazon business and manage its financials?

 - You manage your taxes yourself using the inbuilt reporting structure in amazon

-- You may hire an Amazon accountant or a tax accountant to manage your taxes
+- You may hire an Amazon tax accountant to manage your taxes

 Key financial complications for an Amazon trader